appukuttan-shailesh/CONECT-INT_website/content/post/actors-CONECT/index.md

 weight: 20
 ---

-Within INT, many components of CONECT already exist, either carried by researchers in computational neurosciences or as themes strongly anchored in this field.
+Within the INT, many components of CONECT already exist, either carried by researchers in computational neurosciences or as themes strongly anchored in this field.
 A survey of the current situation reveals the existence of projects at different scales.

 * [Contact](/contact) us to be added!